The Italian Indirect Object Pronouns Explained

 What is a pronoun?

 A pronoun is a word like you, her, him, them that we use to see who is affected by the verb’s action.
-Or, in simple terms, it’s a chunk we use to replace something that was mentioned before in a conversation and you don’t want to repeat it.
+Or, in simpler terms, it’s a little word we use to replace something (a thing or a person) that was mentioned before in a conversation and we don’t want to repeat.
+For example,

 Direct pronouns and indirect pronouns: what’s the difference?